 - Start by giving all local kinds of activity units PRNs.
 Let the higher levels get one these according to som fixed rules.
-(Usually the largest one) aso - In this way one may coordinate studies based on the enterprise level with those at the local unit level aso. - The coordination may become inefficient with many local units. - Probems with changing activities or starting new local units keeping a small unit at the previous chief unit.
+(Usually the largest one when the number is given) aso - In this way one may coordinate studies based on the enterprise level with those at the local unit level aso. - The coordination may become inefficient with many local units. - Probems with changing activities or starting new local units keeping a small unit at the previous chief unit.